RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/map-ldap-groups-to-roles.md

 ---
 Title: Map LDAP groups to roles
-description: Describes how to map LDAP authorization groups to Redis Enterprise roles using the admin console.
+description: Describes how to map LDAP authorization groups to Redis Enterprise roles using the Cluster Manager UI.
 weight: 35
 alwaysopen: false
 categories: ["RS"]